About The FIT

 How do I receive my test kit?

-The screening program will mail invitation letters and home-based test kits to eligible participants, based on information provided by eHealth Saskatchewan.
+The Screening Program for Colorectal Cancer will mail invitation letters and home-based test kits to eligible participants, based on information provided by eHealth Saskatchewan.

 What do I do after I complete the test?